Tips For Organizing Your Closet And Keeping It Tidy

 Set Aside Time

 Cleaning and reorganizing your closet often isn’t doable in just an hour or two.
-It’ll likely take the better part of a day or even longer, depending on the size of your closet and how cluttered it is at the time.
+It’ll likely take the better part of a day or even longer, depending on the size of your closet-especially if it's a walk-in closet-you and how cluttered it is at the time.
 So try to clear your schedule for a whole weekend so that you can complete this multistep process properly.
 That may seem like a lot of time to free up, especially if you have a busy schedule, but in the long run, an organized closet may well save you time and prevent stress.

 Purge Your Wardrobe